 Remember to cite LawCareers.Net on your application form if you apply to Withers LLP.

-If you do well at interview and in the assessments, you’ll be invited back to the second stage of the process.
+If you do well at interview, you’ll be invited back to the second stage of the process.

-Your second interview is with two other partners and will include a 10-minute presentation – you’ll be given options to choose from but this is usually on current affairs.
+The assessment centre will consist of a group exercise, an interactive (role play) exercise and an interview with two partners which will include a 10-minute presentation – you’ll be given a list of presentation topics to choose from but this is usually on current affairs.
+Ahead of the assessment centre, you will also need to complete a written assessment and a psychometric assessment.

 Follow us on